Eddie Prévost: Early years

 Of Huguenot heritage, Prévost's silk weaving ancestors moved to Spitalfields in the late 17th century.
 He was born in Hitchin, Hertfordshire, England.
 Brought up by single parent mother (Lilian Elizabeth) in war-damaged London Borough of Bermondsey.
 He won a state scholarship to Addey and Stanhope Grammar School, Deptford, London, where to-be drummers Trevor Tomkins and Jon Hiseman also studied.
 Music tuition, however, was limited to singing and general classical music appreciation; he enrolled in the Boy Scouts Association (19th Bermondsey Troop) to join their marching band.
 As a teenager began to get involved with the emerging youth culture music; skiffle, before being introduced to a big jazz record collection of a school friend with rich parents.
 With a bonus from the florist, for whom Prévost worked part-time after school, purchased his first snare drum from the Len Hunt drum shop in Archer Street, Soho.

 After leaving school at 16, Prévost was employed in various clerical positions, whilst continuing his musical interests.
 Although, by now immersed in the music of bebop, his playing technique was insufficient for purpose.
 New Orleans style jazz ('trad') offered scope for his growing musical prowess.
 He played in various bands mostly in the East End of London.
 It was during a tenure with one of these bands he met trumpeter David Ware, who also shared a passion for the hard-bop jazz music.
 In their early twenties they later formed a modern jazz quintet which ultimately included Lou Gare, who had recently moved to London from Rugby, Warwickshire, and was a student at Ealing College of Art and a member of the Mike Westbrook Jazz Orchestra.

 AMM

 AMM was co-founded in 1965 by Lou Gare, Eddie Prévost and Keith Rowe.
 They were shortly joined by Lawrence Sheaff.
 All had a jazz background.
 They were, however, soon augmented by composer Cornelius Cardew.
 Thereafter, Cardew, Gare, Prévost and Rowe remained as basis of the ensemble until the group fractured in 1972.
 Other more formally trained musicians were to enter the ranks of AMM after Cardew's departure.
-Those to make significant contributions were cellist Rohan de Saram and, in particular, pianist John Tilbury.
+Those to make significant contributions were cellist Rohan de Saram and pianist John Tilbury.
 The latter was a friend and early associate of Cardew and later became his biographer.